AlexandreBelling/go-boojum/README.md

 The two circuits differs in the sense that they are not defined on the same EC.
 Any proof generated on one of theses can be verified recursively inside a proof on the other one.
 This is a necessary conditions for constructing a practical recursive SNARKs.
 We are using the elliptic curve cycle MNT4-MNT6 described [here](https://eprint.iacr.org/2014/595.pdf).

-One of the main difference with PCD is that boojum accepts a verification key as a public parameter.
+One of the main difference with PCD is that Boojum accepts a verification key as a public parameter.
 The generator does not make assumption over the proof he is going to verify.
-The concern here is not about what circuit is being proved on but rather to convince the verifier run succesfully.
+The concern here is not about what circuit is being proved on but rather to convince that a verifier has run successfully for a given triplet (proof, verification key, primary input).

 Additionnally, PCD recursive aggregation works in a sequential way: assignments are added one after the others in the proof while we describe a protocol aggregating proofs in a hierarchical fashion.